kellyjoe256/js-quotes/README.md

 This is a simple javascript project I did to refresh my skills on vanilla javascript and DOM manipulation.

 ## DEMO
-You can check the project demo [here](https://kellyjoe256.github.io/js-quotes/).
+You can checkout the project demo [here](https://kellyjoe256.github.io/js-quotes/).